opentok/broadcast-sample-app/README.md

 - **[server.js](./server.js)**: The server configures the routes for the host, guests, and viewers.

-- **[opentok-api.js](./services/opentok-api.js)**: Configures the **Session ID**, **Token**, and **API Key**, creates the OpenTok session, and generates tokens for hosts, guests, and viewers.
+- **[opentok-api.js](./services/opentok-api.js)**: Configures the **Session ID**, **Token**, and **API Key**, creates the Video API session, and generates tokens for hosts, guests, and viewers.
 Set the API Key and API Secret in [config.json](./config.json).

 - **[broadcast-api.js](./services/broadcast-api.js)**: Starts and ends the broadcast.

 - **[host.js](./public/js/host.js)**: The host is the individual who controls and publishes the broadcast, but does not control audio or video for guests or viewers.
-The host uses the OpenTok [Signaling API](https://www.tokbox.com/developer/guides/signaling/js/) to send the signals to all clients in the session.
+The host uses the Video API [Signaling API](https://www.tokbox.com/developer/guides/signaling/js/) to send the signals to all clients in the session.

 - **[guest.js](./public/js/guest.js)**: Guests can publish in the broadcast.
 They can control